wordofwarning/wordofwarning.org/current/2024-emergency/index.md

 #### Details
 Entry: no need to book, just turn up and Pay What You Decide by cash or card.

-Times: Saturday 28 September 2024, *tbc* Noon-10pm (*last show starts ~9.30pm*)<br>*NB* some artists will take breaks on an ad hoc basis, some works will have a short duration, some will have limited capacity on a first-come first-served basis, and some may repeat — so you may not get a chance to see everything.
+Times: Saturday 28 September 2024, *tbc* from Noon to 10pm.<br>*NB* some artists will take breaks on an ad hoc basis, some works will have a short duration, some will have limited capacity on a first-come first-served basis, and some may repeat — so you may not get a chance to see everything.

 Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA